eProsima/Fast-DDS-docs/docs/fastdds/faq/security/security.rst

 Security Frequently Asked Questions
 ===================================

- .. collapse::  Why is Fast DDS communication secure?
+.. collapse::  What security plugins does Fast DDS offer for secure communication?

     |br|

-    Because it implements pluggable security at three levels: authentication, access control, and data encryption.
+    Fast DDS offers five built-in security plugins as part of the DDS Security specification: the Authentication plugin (:ref:`auth-pki-dh`) provides authentication between DomainParticipants using a trusted Certificate Authority (CA) and mutual authentication; the Access Control plugin (:ref:`access-permissions`) enforces permissions for protected operations; the Cryptographic plugin (:ref:`crypto-aes-gcm-gmac`) ensures authenticated encryption and data integrity using AES in Galois Counter Mode (AES-GCM); the Logging plugin (:ref:`logging-logtopic`) logs security-related events.
 For further information, see :ref:`security`.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 .. collapse::  Is the security support configured by default?

     |br|